jfadams1963/Ti_Projects/tiAES-Python_version/README.md

 __ABOUT__

-tiAES software was developed as and educational tool for the purposes of demonstrating and teaching the basic principles of AES cryptography.
+tiAES software was developed as an educational tool for the purposes of demonstrating and teaching the basic principles of AES cryptography.
 It is a simple, straight forward implementation of AES using CBC mode (Cipher Block Chaining) with a random IV (Initialization Vector).

 tiAES is free and open source software released under the 2-clause BSD license.
 The purpose of this licensing is to provide attribution to the author(s), while giving the code to the world as a gift.
 I hope you enjoy it!